MarkyMark1000/AWS---PYTHON---COPY---MYWEBSITE/docs/index.rst

 The system is designed to integrate with AWS's CodePipeline with GitHub being the source.

-The site was based on the Aladin template written largely using bootstrap 4.
+The site was based on the Aladin template written largely using bootstrap 4, but has been adjusted extensively.
 As such it may not work effectively on older browsers.

 Installation Guide
 ==================